microsoft/mssql-scripter/doc/development_guide.md

 ## <a name="Preparing_Machine"></a>1.
 Preparing your machine
 1. Install latest Python from http://python.org.
 Please note that the version of Python that comes preinstalled on OSX is 2.7.
     #### Windows
-    - Install latest Python from [here](http://python.org).
+    - The latest Python installation package can be downloaded from [here](https://www.python.org/downloads/).
-    - During installation, check the 'Add Python X.Y to PATH' option.
+    - During installation, select the 'Add Python to PATH' option.
+Python must be in the PATH environment variable.

 2. Clone the repo from [https://github.com/Microsoft/sql-xplat-cli](https://github.com/Microsoft/sql-xplat-cli)

 ## <a name="Environment_Setup"></a>2.
 Environment Setup
 When developing on a Python project, it is recommended to do so in a virtual environment.
 A virtual environment is a sandbox that maintains a copy of all libraries necessary to run python in a isolated environment without interfering with the system or global python.
-For more information on virtual environments, go to [Virtual Environment Info](#virtual_environment_info.md).
+For more information on virtual environments, go to [Virtual Environment Info](docs/virtual_environment_info.md).

 If not developing in a virtual environment, please proceed to [Development Setup](#Development)
 ### Virtual Environment